LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

 Setting optional inputs
 --------------------------------------

-Unlike ARKode's C interface, that provides separate functions for setting each optional input, FARKODE uses only two functions, that accept keywords to specify which optional input should be set to the provided value.
+Unlike ARKStep's C interface, that provides separate functions for setting each optional input, FARKODE uses only two functions, that accept keywords to specify which optional input should be set to the provided value.
 These routines are :f:func:`FARKSETIIN()` and